 Neon Lights returns for its third edition at Fort Gate, Fort Canning Park from 9 to 11 November and the scene is set for three sensational days of immersive arts activities and experiences, and a stellar music line-up.
 Festivalgoers can look forward to a slew of arts programmes, workshops, live art and projections from internationally renowned artistes, including Justin Shoulder’s ‘Fantastic Creatures’ and Berlin Short Film Festival award nominee Empyreal’s mesmerising ‘Liquid Galaxies’.

-Exciting new homegrown musical acts are joining the festival line-up, including Mediocre Haircut Crew, FAUXE and Perk Pietrek, with additional international acts set to be announced soon.
+Exciting new homegrown musical acts are joining the festival line-up, including Mediocre Haircut Crew (who recently came to the Calgary stampede and were amazing), FAUXE and Perk Pietrek, with additional international acts set to be announced soon.
 These incredible experiences are poised to complement musical performances by previously announced festival heavyweights like YUNA, Caribou and Interpol.

 EASY STREET & NEON ARTS

 Festival revellers can discover and hone their creative vibes through three distinct and eclectic programme areas at this year’s Neon Lights – Easy Street, Neon Fun and Neon Nooks.
 Deep beats permeate the Easy Street stage from Friday to Sunday.
 Co-programmed by Sideshow, festivalgoers will be treated to performances by some of the most sought-after local producers and musicians from a wide range of musical persuasions, including house, disco, hip-hop and jazz.